Comparing Resilience – Part Five: Resilience with Business Continuity and Business Strategy

 Business Strategy for Longer-term Resilience

 However, attaining business resilience means tackling changes beyond the short-term horizon, changes that may be the consequences of world events or longer-term trends and evolutions.
-These are usually addressed through business strategy and governance as they usually impact all aspects of an organization, including its business and operating model.
+These are usually addressed through business strategy and governance as they usually impact all aspects of an organization, including its business and operating model (see Building business Resilience for long-term trends diagram).

 The reverberations of the COVID-19 pandemic on the global economy prompted many businesses to start on the path toward building a resilient organization.
 Having seen unplanned disruptions on such a massive scale, organizations are acting with a renewed sense of urgency on business continuity planning and management efforts.